chandde/test/redme.md

 Add credentials for the edgeshared container registry, username, password, and server, then submit the 4 modules

-# Deploy and initialize iotedge
+# Deploy and run iotedge
 1. Follow this link to enter remote ps-session for iotcore, https://docs.microsoft.com/en-us/windows/iot-core/connect-your-device/powershell
 2. In the ps-session, download the iotedge daemon set up script